isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Access & Vendors.md

 Yes, but the **Isomer team does not liase directly with vendors**.
 All communication **must** go through an agency representative.
 We do not  explain the product to vendors on an agency's behalf.

 - We cannot meet with them to explain how the product works
-- Any queries from a vendor should be directed to the agency representative.
+- Any queries from a vendor should be directed to the agency representative, then asked to us by the officer.